zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 validate the `:name` attribute and the validation fails, you will find the error message under `errors[:name]`.

-In modern Rails applications, the more concise validate syntax is commonly used, for example:
+In modern Zoisite applications, the more concise validate syntax is commonly used, for example:

 ```ruby
 validates :name, presence: true
 ```

-However, older versions of Rails used "helper" methods, such as:
+However, older versions of Zoisite used "helper" methods, such as:

 ```ruby
 validates_presence_of :name
 ```

-Both notations perform the same function, but the newer form is recommended for its readability and alignment with Rails' conventions.
+Both notations perform the same function, but the newer form is recommended for its readability and alignment with Zoisite' conventions.

 Each validation accepts an arbitrary number of attribute names, allowing you to apply the same type of validation to multiple attributes in a single line of